rileythomp/jeopardy/README.md

   - Play in public or private games
   - Play 1 or 2 round games
   - Play with or without penalties for incorrect answers
+  - Choose the categories you want to play with

 - Game analytics